 Brainline

 Brainline is a site dedicated to information on TBI and PTSD.
-An exxcellent article on understanding being a TBI survivor is here.
+An excellent article on understanding being a TBI survivor is here.

 Traumatic Brain Injury

-How a TBI can affect communication, speech and language and swallowing is discussed here and the role of speech language therapists.
+How a TBI can affect communication, speech, language, and swallowing is discussed here, and the role of speech language therapists.

 Family Caregiving Alliance